qazxcdswe123/obsidian-hugo/content/JavaScript promise.md

 - `result` — initially `undefined`, then changes to `value` when `resolve(value)` is called or `error` when `reject(error)` is called.

 ## Promise Consumer
+Deal with the value or value.

 The constructor function takes a function as an argument.
 This function is called the `executor/consumer function`.

 ### .then
-The first argument of `.then` is a function that runs when the promise is resolved and receives the result.
+The first argument of `.then` is a function that runs when the promise is **resolved** and receives the result.
-The second argument of `.then` is a function that runs when the promise is rejected and receives the error.
+The second argument of `.then` is a function that runs when the promise is **rejected** and receives the error.
 If we’re interested only in successful completions, then we can provide only one function argument to `.then`:

 ```js